 Photography for VITAE magazine and Vitae online

 Photography for the college website and publications featuring faculty and staff members from around the college.
-Schedule a time and location that works best for you.

 If your request falls outside the focus, or schedules collide, we can still help.
 We know some great freelance photographers and can recommend someone for you to work with directly (at your department’s expense.)
 Things like banquets and receptions, graduations, conferences, individual student recognitions and awards, and classroom activities are perfect for a freelancer.

 The photos we take should express our unique culture, which is encouraging, progressive, non-judgmental, authentic, optimistic and nurturing.
 Getting familiar with these categories makes it easier to honor the college’s strong brand and ensure your photos capture the essence of our values and mission.

 Photographs should capture a group of individuals working together toward a common goal and celebrating the diversity of our community.

 Portrait shots should capture members of the Valencia College looking directly into the camera with an expression of pride.
 Portraits should be inspirational and provide the viewer with the feeling “I could be that person.”

 Using a journalistic style of photography, photos should capture authentic moments.
 Subjects should be photographed in dynamic locations and depict colors that are accurate to real life.

 Architectural photos should be shot at a low-angle to straight-on, and should capture an immense sky and/or a pedestrian path with people walking.
 They should be inviting and provide the viewer with a positive representation of our campuses and community.